lochanalmr/anthro-calc/README.md

 - WHTR: Waist to Height Ratio
 - RFM: Relative Fat Mass

 'MultiMeasure' feature is designed to collect all supported measurements, and calculate + classify body composition metrics supported in the program at once.
+Ability to export the MultiMeasure report as a text file is also available.
+The text file will be exported to the same folder as the program ran from, with a timestamp.
 A 'Help' function will be introduced to show information about the supported functions.